 Take time to better understand each other

 Throughout life, if we would all make the effort to understand one another and overcome misunderstandings it would surely put more smiles on our faces and produce greater levels of joy.
 It is unfortunate, however, that so many relationships are trashed and so many churches suffer simply because of what often started as a misunderstanding.
-Little misunderstandings, when fed on a potent diet of exaggeration and alteration, soon emerge as an insurmountable beast with the ability and willingness to wraeck havoc in the lives of all those who cross its path.
+Little misunderstandings, when fed on a potent diet of exaggeration and selfishness, soon emerge as an insurmountable beast with the ability and willingness to wreak havoc in the lives of all those who cross its path.
 Thankfully there are some simple measures we can take to help starve the devastation produced by misunderstandings.

 Email newsletter signup